XMHZZ2018/xmhzz2018.github.io/_pages/about.md

 ## About
 I'm Ziyan Jiang and I'm currently working as an applied scientist at Amazon AGI (Artificial General Intelligence).
 I obtained the M.S. degree at Johns Hopkins University (JHU) and B.S. degree at Nanjing University (NJU).
 My research is primarily focused on Natural Language Processing, Information Retrieval and Speech Recognition.
-Recently, I've become interested in several topics related to large language models (LLMs), including: 1) How to personalize LLMs for individualized responses 2) LLMs integration with graphs 3) LLMs powered agents 4) Enabling LLMs to handle long contexts.
+During the pre-LLM era, I primarily worked on conversational AI and personalization.
+Recently, I have been focusing on LLM * {Agent, IR, Evaluation, Multimodal}.
 Feel free to reach out if you'd like to discuss these topics with me!

 *Email:* ziyanjiang528@gmail.com